-with t ne therapy team and nursing staπ who will show you now to walk.
-You v vill be encouraged to Sit in a chair Wear day clothes Have lunch, (a hot meal is provided or if you return after lunch time, please ask for sandwich).
-Drink to satisfy your thirst.
-Walk short distance with assistance.
-Sleep on your back for the first 6 weeks.
+You will be encouraged to

+- · Sit in a chair

+- · Wear day clothes

+- Have lunch, (a hot meal is provided or if you return after lunch time, please ask for sandwich)

+- Drink to satisfy your thirst

+- Walk short distance with assistance

+- Sleep on your back for the first 6 weeks.
 After this time, you can start to sleep on either side.
+(Unless you are told not to by your consultant).

+Post - operative day 1

+You will be encouraged to be as independent as possible.

+You will be encouraged to:
-(Unless you are told not to by your consultant) Post : - operative day 1 You v vill be encouraged to be as independent as possible.
-You v vill be encouraged to Get up, get washed and dressed in day clothes Continue programme as set by the therapy team, who may undertake an assessment of transfers, (getting in/out of bed and on/off a chair/toilet).
-You may be assessed to negotiate stairs and steps if necessary

-Sit in a chair.

-Walk with the aids provided by the therapy team.

-Have an X ray of your new hip

-Have routine post-surgical blood test taken
+- Get up, get washed and dressed in day clothes - Continue programme as set by the therapy team, who may undertake an assessment of transfers (getting in/out of bed and on/off a chair/toilet) - You may be assessed to negotiate stairs and steps if necessary - · Sit in a chair - Walk with the aids provided by the therapy team - Have an X ray of your new hip - Have routine post-surgical blood test taken.

 Post-operative day 2 (if not achieved in the previous day)

-You w rill be encouraged to be as independent as possible.
+You will be encouraged to be as independent as possible.

-Get up, get washed and dress in day clothes.

-Continue programme set by therapy team.
-Practice transfers in/out of bed and

-on/off chair/toilet.

-You may be assessed to negotiate stairs and steps if necessary.

-Sit out in a chair.

-Walk with the aids as directed by the therapy team.

-Take home medications ordered.

-X-ray (if not already done)

-Routine post-surgical bloods (if not already done)
+- Get up, get washed and dress in day clothes - Continue programme set by therapy team.
+Practice transfers in/out of bed and on/off chair/toilet - You may be assessed to negotiate stairs and steps if necessary - Sit out in a chair - Walk with the aids as directed by the therapy team - Take home medications ordered - X-ray (if not already done) - Routine post-surgical bloods (if not already done).

 Once all the discharge criteria have been met, you will be allowed home.

 If not achieved on the previous day:

-Get up, get washed and dress.
+- Get up, get washed and dressed.

-Sit out in a chair, walk and transfer independently
+- Sit out in a chair, walk and transfer independently

-Further practice climbing stairs (if required)
+- Further practice climbing stairs (if required)

-Discharge home when criteria met.
+- Discharge home when criteria met

-Follow up appointments arranged.
+- Follow up appointments arranged